Mc-Zen/quill/quantum-circuit.typ

 // center-coords: List of center coordinates for each index
 // cell-sizes: List of cell sizes for each index
 // cells: Indices of cell for which to retrieve coordinates
 // These may also be floats.
-In this case, the integer part determines the cell index and the fractional part a percentage of the cell width. e.g. passing 2.5 would return the center coordinate of the cell
+In this case, the integer part determines the cell index and the fractional part a percentage of the cell width. e.g., passing 2.5 would return the center coordinate of the cell
 #let obtain-cell-coords1(center-coords, cell-sizes, cells) = {
   let last = center-coords.at(-1) + cell-sizes.at(-1) / 2
   let get(x) = {